Zaidjamal11/Codepen-Clone/README.md

   **Acknowledgements**

 This project is inspired by and aims to replicate the core functionalities of Codepen.
-Special thanks to the Codepen team for their innovation and contribution to the developer community.